-This new programme extends an existing partnership between the UCD School of nursing, Midwifery and Health Systems and the Irish Nurses and Midwives Organisation (INMO), providing its members with an entry route to the school's portfolio of graduate programmes.
+This programme extends an existing partnership between the UCD School of nursing, Midwifery and Health Systems and the Irish Nurses and Midwives Organisation (INMO), providing its members with an entry route to the school's portfolio of graduate programmes.
 Having completed a specified number of continuing education units with the Professional Development Centre of the INMO, this programme provides participants with an opportunity to link these courses together and to reflect on their contribution to their personal, professional and organisational practice.
 This course enables nurses and midwives to consolidate and build upon their continuing professional development activities to date and to achieve their professional mandate to improve the care of health services users.

 The specific aims of the course are to enable students to:

 A variety of teaching methods are utilized within the 12 week course.
 The expectation is that all registered participants will attend and actively engage in all sessions.
 It consists of face-to-face lectures, supported and augmented by online blended learning components of the course allowing you to pace your own learning in order to meet the needs of busy working professionals.
 Lectures, discussion boards and forms needed for assignment submission will be available through BlackBoard, a Virtual Learning Environment (VLE)

 This programme provides you with an academic award from UCD, building upon the Certificates awarded from the INMO.
 Successful applicants will be awarded a Professional Certificate in Enhancing Clinical Practice with an award of 5 ECTS which will prepare participants for further graduate level study both nationally and internationally, creating a unique and innovative opportunity for nurses and midwives to gain an entry route to the SNMHS portfolio of graduate programmes.